dwkim78/ASTRiDE/README.md

 That's it!
 The above one-line command will do everything needed to detect streaks, which is:

   * Background removal
     * ASTRiDE first removes background from the fits image.
-The background map is derived using [Phoutils](http://photutils.readthedocs.org/en/latest/index.html).
+By default, ASTRiDE calculate background level and its standard deviation using sigma-clipped statistics (i.e. ```remove_bkg='constant'```).
+If ```remove_bkg``` is 'map', the background map is derived using [Phoutils](http://photutils.readthedocs.org/en/latest/index.html).
 It calculates the map by sigma-clipping method within the box of the size "bkg_box_size".

   * Contour map
     * Using the [scikit-image](http://scikit-image.org/), ASTRiDE derives the contour map of the fits image.
 The level of the contour is controlled by the "contour_threshold" value, such as: contour_threshold * background standard deviation (calculated when deriving the background map).
 Default "contour_threshold" is 3.
 The following images shows all the <b>borders</b> detected using the contour map.